midhunkalarikkal/FullDomain/Notes/DSA3.md

 ------------
 Printing Elements in Sorted Order :-  Useful for retrieving data from a BST in sorted order.

-K-th Smallest/Largest Element :-  By keeping a counter during traversal, you can find the k-th smallest or largest element.
+K-th Smallest/Largest Element :-  By keeping a counter during traversal, we can find the k-th smallest or largest element.

-Merging BSTs :-  To merge two BSTs, you can first perform an InOrder traversal on both trees to get sorted arrays and then merge the arrays into a new BST.
+Merging BSTs :-  To merge two BSTs, we can first perform an InOrder traversal on both trees to get sorted arrays and then merge the arrays into a new BST.

 3 .
 1 .
 2 PreOrder Traversal (Root, Left, Right)
 --------------------------------------------------